niermann/holoaverage/docs/tutorial.rst

 Furthermore a text editor is needed for writing and editing the parameter files provided to *holoaverage*.
-You can use your favorite text editor for this (this is not the same as word processing software), just make sure you save your files in "UTF-8" encoding (e.g. when you use Windows' notepad for this, select "UTF-8" in the encoding field in the save dialog).
+You can use your favorite text editor for this (this is not the same as word processing software), just make sure you save your files in "UTF-8" encoding (e.g. when you use Windows' notepad for this, select "UTF-8" in the encoding field in the save dialog; see the article on `Wikipedia <https://en.wikipedia.org/wiki/UTF-8>`_, if you want to learn more about encoding).

 Data files
 ----------